-The committee for occupational safety meets quarterly with the company physician, the general management (plant/yard), the safety officer, the occupational health, safety practitioner and Human Resources.
+The committee for occupational safety meets quarterly with the company physician, the works council (if existing), the general management (plant/yard), the safety officer, the occupational health, safety practitioner and Human Resources.
 Thus, all workers are represented by the committee for occupational safety.
 A decision-making authority is available through the management.